 Transactions with tax risks are confirmed by external specialists as necessary to ensure their proper treatment and to reduce tax risks.

-In regard to transfer pricing risks, our transactions are conducted in accordance with arm’s length prices based on local laws and OECD (Organisation for Economic Co-operation and Development) guidelines.
-To eliminate unstable tax positions, we will use Advance Pricing Arrangements (APAs) only in accordance with the size of the transaction and level of tax risk.
-In addition to responding sincerely and appropriately to any inspections by tax authorities, the results of such inspections are reported to the Board of Directors and efforts made for improvement as appropriate.
+In regard to transfer pricing risks, our transactions are conducted in accordance with arm’s length prices based on local laws and Organisation for Economic Co-operation and Development (OECD) guidelines.
+To eliminate unstable tax positions, we will use Advance Pricing Arrangements (APAs) in accordance with the size of the transaction and level of tax risk.
+We respond to investigations by tax authorities in a sincere and appropriate manner, and report the results of investigations to the Board of Directors for improvement as appropriate.
 Through these efforts we endeavor to maintain good relationships with tax authorities.

 Compliance Reinforcement Month

-SEKISUI CHEMICAL Group has set aside October of each year as Compliance Reinforcement Month, to give all employees the opportunity to reflect on their compliance awareness and actions.
+SEKISUI CHEMICAL Group has set aside October of each year as Compliance Reinforcement Month, to give all employees the opportunity to reaffirm the importance of compliance.

-In fiscal 2021, we implemented training in Japan covering four broad themes: power harassment, quality compliance, bribery, and labeling regulations.
+In fiscal 2022, we implemented training in Japan covering four broad themes: labor management, labeling and representation regulations, intra-company whistleblowing system, and personal data protection.
 This training was conducted remotely online to prevent the spread of COVID-19 and to provide learning opportunities for employees who could not attend.
-A web conference system was employed in the case of power harassment and quality compliance training and video streaming for the remaining two themes.
+A web conference system was employed in the case of labor management and video streaming for the remaining three themes.

-4.Conducted e-learning using the Company intranet (setting themes centered on bribery and harassment, including discrimination)
+4.Conducted e-learning using the Company intranet (setting themes centered on antitrust law and bribery as well as labor management)

-5.Dissemination and reporting of compliance messages by frontier leaders to their own organizations
+5.Dissemination and reporting of compliance messages by global leaders to their own organizations

 We are also expanding and rolling out horizontally those initiatives undertaken during Compliance Reinforcement Month in Japan on a global scale across a wide range of countries and regions including North America, China, Southeast Asia, and Europe.
 The themes taken up during Compliance Reinforcement Month are selected with a focus on those issues that are judged by each regional headquarters to be of high risk to the region.

-Note:1:Average values for four sessions conducted in each year.
-However, the third and fourth sessions were underway during fiscal 2021 when this chart was created, so the average value for sessions one and two is provided for that year.
+Note 1:Average values for four sessions conducted in each year.
+However, the third and fourth sessions were underway during fiscal 2022 when this chart was created, so the average value for sessions one and two is provided for that year.

-Note:2:With the exception of overseas local hires, all SEKISUI CHEMICAL and SEKISUI CHEMICAL Group employees are required to take part in e-learning programs.
+Note 2:With the exception of overseas local hires, all SEKISUI CHEMICAL and SEKISUI CHEMICAL Group employees are required to take part in e-learnings programs.